Agenda

 show more add to my calendar

 There is considerable interest across the anticipatory action community in making evidence-generation more reliable and comparable across contexts.
-Therefore, the Monitoring, Evaluation, Accountability and Learning (MEAL) Practitioners Group has launched a consultative process to source suggestions for a common menu of core indicators – to allow organizations to measure the effectiveness of anticipatory action interventions – and to propose a basic set of quality standards for evidence-generation in anticipatory action.
-In this session, the MEAL Practitioners Group will share and seek feedback and inputs on this proposed menu of core indicators and quality standards.
+Therefore, the Monitoring, Evaluation, Accountability and Learning (MEAL) Practitioners Group has launched a consultative process to source suggestions for a common menu of core indicators – to allow organizations to measure the effectiveness of anticipatory action interventions – and to propose a basic set of quality criteria for evidence-generation in anticipatory action.
+In this session, the MEAL Practitioners Group will share and seek inputs for this proposed menu of core indicators, and reflect together on quality concerns and aspirations in anticipatory action evidence-generation.

 Speakers